AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

     v) Setup S3 backup.

-    vi) Update environment variables in lambda.
-Which will be used by next event.
+    vi) Update environment variables in lambda which will be used by next event.

 2. When `autoscaling_source = EC2` and `autoscaling_destination = WarmPool`:

     i) Update Name tag to indicate standby Controller.

-    ii) Run initial setup and boot to specific version parsed from backup.
+    ii) Run initial setup and boot to specific version parsed from DB backup.

 3. When `autoscaling_source = WarmPool` and `autoscaling_destination = AutoScalingGroup`: